effieguenther/effieguenther/README.md

 &#128101; I'm open to collaborate on projects
 &#128509; I'm located in New York, NY

-If you have made it this far, you'll be able to see for yourself what my coding skills are.
-What you might not know yet is that I consider myself an organized person!
 Shortly into learning how to code, I realized I would need a serious bookmark bar to keep track of everything.
-I've assembled it here for you as a window into what and how I have learned &#128218;
+I've assembled it here for you as a window into what I have learned &#128218;

 ### My Bookmarks &#128196;